The Tybee Island Marine Science Center

 The TIMSC provides valuable marine education programs and health services to island wildlife, terrapins and marine animals, as well as science and ecology services with the University of Georgia.

-The Tybee Island Marine Science Center is located on the south end of the island, just off the 14th Street parking lot, next to the Tybee Pier & Pavillion.
+The Tybee Island Marine Science Center is located at the end of the graveled North Beach Parking Lot next to North Beach Grill at 37 Meddin Dr., beachside of Fort Screven.
 The TIMSC provides marine education programs, classes, nature tours and eco walking excursions, wildlife rehabilitation programs, and Diamondback Terrapin rescue and release programs to sick or injured adult and hatchling terrapins throughout the year.

 View map of The Tybee Island Marine Science Center »